csaid/csaid.github.io/_posts/2020-11-29-contagiousness-sensitivity.md

 description: Misguided demands for academic precision have delayed access to rapid antigen tests.
 ---

-_TL;DR: To help control the pandemic, medical professionals should start using an imprecise but useful metric, instead of relying on a precise but far less useful metric._
+_**TL;DR:** To help control the pandemic, medical professionals should start using an imprecise but useful metric, instead of relying on a precise but far less useful metric._

+_**Disclaimer:** I'm not a medical professional, but I've been working closely with testing experts since July._

 ---